-BDC is one of the most incorrectly overused terms in the automotive retail environment.
+The Automotive BDC is one of the most incorrectly overused terms in the dealership retail environment.
 Far too often, the roles and responsibilities of the employees working in these “Business Development Centers” are doing no developing at all.
 They are simply the communicating with the customers.
 And there’s the rub.

 The Merriam-Webster definition of Communication is “a process in which information is exchanged between two individuals”.

 While I was last on the retail side of the dealership world, I was running a true Business Development Center.
 The definition of Development is “the act of improving, expanding, or refining.”
 My BDC team’s responsibilities far exceeded the realm of basic email and phone unsold follow up communication that is so customary in many other dealerships.

-Your typical BCC team will handle inbound calls, manage inbound leads, respond to those leads, make outbound internet calls, and set appointments from each of those avenues.
+Your typical BCC team should act as a call center.
+They will handle inbound calls, manage inbound leads, respond to those leads, make outbound internet calls, and set sales and service appointments from each of those avenues.
 A BDC team should do everything above and more.
 They should follow up on behalf of the floor’s salespeople with calls to their unsold customers.

 A BDC should also make post-sale follow up on behalf of each individual salesperson.
-Know this doesn’t exclude the salesperson from making their own thank you call, but it should be done in addition to so as to ensure no customer is unhappy with their experience.
+Know that this doesn’t exclude the salesperson from making their own thank you call, but it should be done in addition to so as to ensure no customer is unhappy with their experience.
 You can’t rely on your sales team, not only to make the call, but to be truthful about what the customer stated.
 A second voice on the phone is always a good idea.

 At the same time, I feel it is the salesperson’s responsibility to ask for referrals.
 Provided the salesperson has built the rapport they should have with their sold customer, it is easier to extract referrals if the customer trusts the person they are talking to rather than someone they haven’t met.

-You should be actively marketing to your database through both phone and email communication.
+You should be actively marketing to your database through both phone calls and email communication.
 There is no better way to do this than having your team handle upcoming loan and lease expiration calls.
 Calls to lease and loan ending clients of the dealership were very prevalent several years ago, but I think they have gone away over time.

-Not only is your Business Development Center your first line of defense when a prospect calls or emails in, but it should also be the backstop of the dealership.
+Not only is your Business Development Center your first line of defense when a prospect calls or emails in, but it should also be the backstop of the dealership’s sales process.
 No customer should ever be marked “lost”, “inactive”, “upside down in trade”, “unable to finance”, or “bought elsewhere” unless another member from your dealership, namely someone from your BDC, has reached out and tried one last time.
-You need your team to play the role of first and last person to touch each opportunity when possible.

 From shaking hands, giving out little give-aways and tchotchkes, running contests, setting up booths at fairs, and attending multiple chamber of commerce meetings, there was not much my BDC team wasn’t able to handle.
-If they can be the voice of the dealership and are trained, not only on scripts, but product knowledge and customer service initiatives, there is nothing they cannot handle.
-This is what I consider true business development.
+If they can be the voice of the dealership and are trained, not only on scripts, but product knowledge, customer service, and service BDC initiatives, there is nothing they cannot handle.

 So either require more from your Business Development Center personnel or start calling them a Business Communication Center.
 Don’t overpay for someone just because they can handle a script, send out well-worded emails, or exchange information between two parties.